 Sec.
-1. There shall be a business meeting and a social meeting of the Organization once a month, the dates of the social meetings to be on the College Calendar.
-Business meetings shall be called at 7:15

-P. M. Attendance at business meetings shall be compulsory.
+1. There shall be a business meeting of the Organization once a month.
+Business meetings shall be called at 6:45 P. M. Attendance at business meetings shall be compulsory.

 Sec.
 2. The council shall meet regularly every week for discussion of matters and for the transaction of such business as is necessary.